chocolatey/docs/input/en-us/choco/commands/index.md

  * For consistency, always use `choco`, not `choco.exe`.
 Never use shortcut commands like `cinst` or `cup`.
- * Always have the command as the first argument to `choco. e.g.
+ * Always have the command as the first argument to `choco`. e.g.
    [`choco install`](xref:choco-command-install), where [`install`](xref:choco-command-install) is the command.
  * If there is a subcommand, ensure that is the second argument. e.g.
    `choco source list`, where `source` is the command and [`list`](xref:choco-command-list) is the